-Many developers have embraced container orchestrator Kubernetes in their efforts to automate critical tasks such as deployment, scaling, and operating application containers across clusters of hosts.
-Kubernetes facilitates running immutable infrastructure where containers can be destroyed, replaced, and self-healed automatically.
+Many developers have embraced container orchestrator Kubernetes to automate critical tasks such as deploying, scaling and operating application containers across clusters of hosts.
+Kubernetes facilitates running immutable infrastructure where containers can be destroyed, replaced and self-healed automatically.
 It helps reduce deployment friction as you declaratively describe the resources your containers and Pods need, and Kubernetes figures out where to deploy these resources.

-However, one of the biggest challenges in containerized environments like Kubernetes is the secure distribution of credentials / secrets needed for applications to do useful work.
-While Kubernetes offers resources for network security — such as controlling which containers and Pods can communicate with each other over the network — and even provides some built-in basic secrets management capabilities, it doesn’t help secure secrets needed both inside and outside of Kubernetes and only offers limited functionality.
+However, one of the biggest challenges in containerized environments like Kubernetes is the secure distribution of credentials/secrets needed for applications to do useful work.
+While Kubernetes offers resources for network security — such as controlling which containers and Pods can communicate with each other over the network — and even provides some built-in basic secrets management capabilities, it doesn’t help secure secrets needed both inside and outside of Kubernetes.

 - User or auto-generated passwords

 - API, GitHub tokens and other application keys/credentials

 - Hard-coded credentials in containerized applications